Terms and Definitions

 Florida law defines stalking as “willfully, maliciously and repeatedly following, harassing or cyberstalking another person.
 For purposes of clarity, “harass” means to engage in a course of conduct directed at a specific person which causes substantial emotional distress to that person and serves no legitimate purpose.”
 F.S.
 784.048

-University Support Person: a Stetson University staff and/or faculty member who serves as a process and resources guide.
-This person does not represent either party, may not speak on the party’s behalf and may not participate in any other role in the process.
+University-provided Advisor: a Stetson University staff or faculty member who is trained on the grievance process and serves a party as a process/resources guide.
+An advisor may not represent the party, may not speak on the party's behalf and may not participate in any other role in the process.
+Each party is required to have an advisor present at a scheduled hearing.

-Witness: a person or party who provides information, knowledge or observations about behavior between the Reporting Party and the Respondent.
+Witness: a person or party who provides information, knowledge or observations about behavior between the complainant and the respondent.